-Who says learning academic language can’t be all fun and games?
+Who says learning core content can’t be all fun and games?

-Engage students in academic language and vocabulary with game- and project-based learning.
+Engage students in core content vocabulary and academic language with playful learning.
 Each headline below is a verbatim quote from an independent NSF-sponsored study.

 "My kids love it!
 They see it as a game, but they are still learning!"

-It's actually a whole array of games and activities, each of which fills an important niche in the academic language pedagogy.
+It's actually a whole array of games and activities, each of which fills an important niche in our content and language integration pedagogy.
 The games and activities use multimodal learning, peer collaboration, creativity projects and other strategies to engage students without distracting gimmicks like points or coins.